encointer/encointer-wallet-flutter/README.md

 e.g. `@JsonSerializable` or the mobx annotations.
 Whenever annotations are added, changed or removed, the following command must be run to update the `*.g` files.

-*  `flutter pub run build_runner build --delete-conflicting-outputs`
+*  `./flutterw pub run build_runner build --delete-conflicting-outputs`

 ### App Release